oracle/terraform-provider-oci/docs/solutions/rhel74_image/README.md

     - ssh_public_key (the actual public key, not the file)
     - region

-    There is a tool included in this directory, settfenv.py, that will generate a file that can be sourced into your shell, containing all these pieces of information.
-The tool assumes you have previously setup the OCI python libraries (preferred) or OCI CLI locally.

 Using this template is simple:

 1. Set your environment variables